tmux-python/tmuxp/doc/api.rst

 =============

 .. seealso::
+    See :ref:`libtmux's API <libtmux:api>` and :ref:`Quickstart
-    :ref:`python_api_quickstart <libtmux:quickstart>` to see how you can control tmux via python API calls.
+    <libtmux:quickstart>` to see how you can control tmux via python API calls.

 .. module:: tmuxp